DOCUMENT TSC-2026/B28 · BLOG POST 28, ENTERPRISE INNOVATION · REV. 01

 Advising enterprise DTC launches.

-I've advised multiple Fortune 500 brands through DTC launches — and watched the pattern repeat.
+I've advised multiple Fortune 500 brands through DTC launches, and watched the pattern repeat.
 If you're in the planning stage or mid-launch and the structure doesn't feel right, the form takes two minutes.

-Start the conversation More about Taylor →
+Start a conversation More about Taylor →